matthew-tfs/mjcb.io/content/guides.md

 ## AD CS on Windows Server 2022 ##

 This guide is a multi-part series on how to configure Active Directory Certificate Services in Windows Server 2022.
 This is an updated version of the **Building a Certificate Authority in Windows Server 2019** guide that I created in 2020.
+It has been updated for Windows Server 2022 and Windows 11.

 * [Introduction - AD CS on Windows Server 2022](https://docs.mjcb.io/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2022/)
 * [Part 1 - Domain Controller and Workstation Setup](https://docs.mjcb.io/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2022/adcs-windows-server-2022-part-1/)